nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 one 256 byte disk sector, on the 16 sectors of the first 16 tracks of the disk.

 The weird stuff in the ocean?
-That was a DOS 3.3 boot sector which had been accidentally written to the disk at some time during its pirate misadventures.
+That was a DOS 3.3 boot sector which had been accidentally written to the unbootable Britannia disk at some time during its pirate misadventures.

 ![sector map](img/sector-map.png)
 *sector editor showing map-like sector*

-After a while you realize that you can pretty much see the map right there in the sector editor.
+After a while you realize that you can pretty much see the map right there in the sector editor, with each character corresponding to a kind of tile.

-It's interesting to note that there's plenty of spare room on this disk: the map only uses up 16 tracks out of 35, and the last few tracks are entirely blank.
+It's interesting to note that there's plenty of spare room on this disk: the map only uses up 16 tracks out of 35, and the last few tracks are entirely blank.a

 # Cartomancy

 Our next step was printing a map from this data.

-I can't remember exactly how we did this now, but I do remember designing 8x8 1-bit icons for each of the more common map cells (deep ocean was completely blank) and writing a program to load two sectors at a time and turn each pair into a dot-matrix printable image about 10cm x 5cm.
+I can't remember exactly how we did this now, but I do remember designing 8x8 1-bit icons for each of the more common map cells (deep ocean was completely blank) and writing a program in 6502 machine language to load two sectors at a time and turn each pair into a dot-matrix printable image about 10cm x 5cm.

 128 of these small rectangles of printer paper were then cut out and glued together to form a giant, if rather scruffy, map.